kiddos/gemini.nvim/README.md

 This plugin try to interface Google's Gemini API into neovim.

-It does take some practice to prompt this thing
+It does take some practice to prompt this thing, default press `<S-Tab>` to select the result

 https://github.com/kiddos/gemini.nvim/assets/9444583/14c09cc3-81b5-480a-9121-51a35fd0e492